 The Supreme Court has recently ruled that state dental boards in certain states – the dentists who write the rules on teeth whitening – cannot prevent non-dentists from offering the service because it is “anti-competitive”.

-This raises the question with so much teeth whitening available, who is monitoring the US public for negative effects?
+With so much teeth whitening available, who is monitoring the US public for negative effects?

 Although consumers can contact the FDA directly, research by Northwestern University published in The Journal of the American Medical Association last month suggests massive under-reporting.
 Between 2004 and 2016 there were only 5,000 complaints to the FDA about cosmetic products and fewer than 15 of these concerned teeth-whitening products.

-Dr John Dodes, a New York dentist and founding fellow of the Institute for Science in Medicine, says that despite this, Americans will continue to want whitening.
+Dr John Dodes, a New York dentist and founding fellow of the Institute for Science in Medicine, says that despite this, Americans will continue to want teeth whitening.
 “In the right hands, it is fairly safe and put simply, whitening is just extraordinarily popular.”